 - Ureteroscopic laser lithotripsy – Some stones cannot be treated with shock-wave lithotripsy because of size, location, composition or other medical conditions.
 With ureteroscopic laser lithotripsy, while the patient is under anesthesia, we pass a tiny, pediatric-sized, fiber-optic camera into the urinary tract through the urethra to the stones’ location in the bladder, kidney or ureter.
 The laser breaks the stones into tiny pieces, which are flushed from the body.

+The good news is there are a variety of ways that you can prevent kidney stones in the future.
 To determine the underlying cause of reoccurring stones we perform:

 - A metabolic evaluation